tomjoht/tomjoht.github.io/_restapicourse/pubapis_github_pull_requests.md

 	<img src="{{ "/images/restapicourse/github_files_changed.png" | prepend: site.baseurl }}" alt="" />

-	If you only want to implement some of the edits, go into the sme review branch and make the updates before processing the pull request.
+	{{note}}If you only want to implement some of the edits, go into the sme review branch and make the updates before processing the pull request.
 The pull request doesn't give you a line-by-line option about which changes you want to accept or reject (like in Microsoft Word's Track Changes).
-It's an all-or-nothing process.
+Merging pull requests is an all-or-nothing process.{{end}}

 	Note also that if the pull request is made against an older version of the master, the merges may be more difficult to make.